inspec/inspec/docs/profiles.md

 # Profile Dependencies

-An InSpec profile can bring in the controls and custom resources from another InSpec profile.
+An Chef InSpec profile can bring in the controls and custom resources from another Chef InSpec profile.
 Additionally, when inheriting the controls of another profile, a profile can skip or even modify those included controls.

-For hands-on examples, check out [Create a custom InSpec profile](https://learn.chef.io/modules/create-a-custom-profile#/) on Learn Chef Rally.
+For hands-on examples, check out [Create a custom Chef InSpec profile](https://learn.chef.io/modules/create-a-custom-profile#/) on Learn Chef Rally.

 ## Defining the Dependencies